 Our kindergarten is run by a group of parent volunteers who form our Committee of Management.
 Find out more here.

 We ask parents to donate small items to the kinder to help keep costs down and provide stimulating and creative learning experiences for our students.
 Boxes of tissues and band aids are very appreciated, and cooking salt, bi-carbonate soda (baking soda), flour and cream of tartar are always needed for making playdough.
-Clean, recyclable boxes, cylinders, fabric offcuts and other items are essential for creative construction and will find a welcome home in our craft corner.
+Clean cardboard boxes, cylinders and fabric are essential for creative construction and will find a welcome home in our craft corner.

 We have an open door policy and parents and caregivers are most welcome to stay during kinder sessions.
 Assisting during cooking programs and attending excursions (without additional siblings) can be a great way to help out.
 If you have a particular skill that you think would benefit the kinder program, please talk to your child’s teacher and let us know!